floshin/acrolib/glossary.md

 #### Base Positions

 * **Base Position** is the position of a base during the performance of an element, e.g. while holding the top in a static hold, including the particular bases of support.
 Due to the plethora of possible positions it is difficult to categorise them.
-One way of differentiation would be to have one category for lying positions, one for sitting, kneeling and standing positions and so forth.
-The ToD seems to prefer to not categorise them in this way, instead considering bent arms vs. straight arms as the most essential differentiation.
+The ToD mostly differs them into these categories:
+  1. Balance on two bent arms or on the head + one arm
+  2. Balance on feet
+  3. Balance on two straight arms
+  4. Balance on one bent arm
+  5. Balance on two straight arms, knotted hands
+  6. Balance on the head
+  7. Balance on one arm
+  8. Balance on one foot
+  9. ....